Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Numerical Evaluation

 \subsection{Advantages of Proposed Scheme}

-In this part, we compare the performance of our proposed SATIN scheme with the baselines regarding the total time-average service delay and energy consumption of APs.
+{In this part, we compare the performance of our proposed SATIN scheme with the baselines regarding the total time-average service delay and energy consumption of APs.
 From Fig.~\ref*{fig:bs}, we can observe that our proposed scheme achieves the lowest total time-average service delay while closely following the time-average energy consumption constraint.
-Even though the energy consumptions of the heuristic and myopic scheme are lower than the proposed SATIN scheme, their total time-average service delays are much higher, which cannot meet the service requirement of latency-critical tasks in practice.
+Even though the energy consumptions of other baselines are lower than the proposed SATIN scheme, their total time-average service delays are much higher, which cannot meet the service requirement of latency-critical tasks in practice.}